denismp/publicperl/README.md

 # publicperl
-My perl code over the years.
+A subset of my perl code over the years.